famao/drupal_flysystem_s3/README.md

       // 'endpoint' => 'https://api.example.com', // An alternative API endpoint
                                                   // for 3rd party S3 providers.

+      // 'public' => TRUE,                        // public use
+      // 'use_internal_uri' => TRUE               // use drupal path instead of S3 bucket url
     ],

     'cache' => TRUE, // Creates a metadata cache to speed up lookups.